bareos/bareos/docs/manuals/source/Appendix/OperatingSystems.rst

    The **Universal Linux Client** depends on the **OpenSSL** library of the host in order to utilize security updates for this library.

-It incorperates all functionality for normal backup and restore operations, however it has only limited plugin support.
+It incorporates all functionality for normal backup and restore operations, however it has only limited plugin support.

 Currently it is provided as a Debian package.